lukamiletic95/papers/Push pull push HEAP PSS.md

 When a *FN* node receives a *SERVE* message, it adds it to its Mempool, and marks it as a future transaction to-be-proposed, only if it already wasn't inside its Mempool.

 This push-pull-push approach reduces the payload in the network, owing to the fact that only a transaction's id is gossiped.
+Sending the actual transaction is delayed until *T* is explicitly required.

 #### 2. HEAP